harrisonlab/phytophthora_fragariae/Annotation&Short_Read_submissions.md

 Renaming is definitely needed and a log file is needed to ensure results of analyses can still be interpreted.
 Also create fasta files.

+ID duplicate features, ApoplastP means some ORFs are identical to Augustus genes, check all hits from this script manually in Geneious

 ```bash
 # P.frag
 for Gff in $(ls gene_pred/annotation/P.fragariae/*/*_genes_incl_ORFeffectors.gff3)